 To celebrate International SWAN Day, I caught up with my FF2 Media colleagues, Brigid and Georgi Presecky to see Emma Peeters.
 The film is a poignant, yet lighthearted film about a suicidal and unsuccessful actress.
 Disheartened, Emma (Monia Chokri) feels she has wasted much of her adult life, at age 34, and plans on killing herself on her birthday.
 She makes a detailed list of things to do before dying, and researches different ways on how to do the task at hand.
 One of my very favorite scenes is when Emma attempts to take a lethal pill.
 Startled by her ringing cell phone, she drops the pill into her cat’s water dish.
 Terrified, Emma shakes the cat in hopes of shaking the pill out of him.

-The film Tiger Milk is based off of the bestselling novel by Stefanie de Velasco.
-Two teenage girls live a fast paced lifestyle of sex, drugs and alcohol.
+The film Tiger Milk is based on the bestselling novel by Stefanie de Velasco.
+Two teenage girls live a fast-paced lifestyle of sex, drugs, and alcohol.
 This includes drinking tiger milk (also the name of the film), which is a variety of alcohol mixed with milk.
-Best friends, German native Nini (Flora Thiemann) and Iraqi refugee Jameelah (Emily Kusche), are inseparable as they do reckless things, like theft and partying.
+Best friends, German native Nini (Flora Thiemann) and Iraqi refugee Jameelah (Emily Kusche) are inseparable as they do reckless things, like theft and partying.
 At age 14 they talk about wanting to lose their virginity over their Summer break.
-Life is fast paced, fun and carefree, for a time.
+Life is fast-paced, fun, and carefree, for a time.
 Then, a devastating ending.

 On Saturday, March 30, Brigid, Georgi and I met back up to see the screening of Float Like a Butterfly followed by a Q&A with the director of the film Carmel Winters and production designer Toma McCullim.
 Winters went on to say that “Ali was a champion of justice.
 He’s the ultimate storyteller.
 And I don’t think we’d be the country today without him coming to us and telling us that we too can be the greatest.”
 Jamillah Ali, Muhammad Ali’s daughter was also part of the audience that night.
 When Winters stepped up to the podium she said, “I have shivers going up and down my spine right now, ever since I heard that Muhammad Ali’s daughter would be here to see this film.
 It never, never, never occurred to me that such a thing would happen.”
 While not part of the panel, I have to say that her presence was more than enough.
 Winters film took seven years to make.
 She described it as an uphill battle, one of the reasons being the weather.
 Winters told the audience, “I’m not religious in the usual sense.
 But I prayed to two people to make it work.
 One was Mother Nature and the other was Muhammad Ali.”
 The crowd exploded with applauds.